 Although further research is necessary to determine the possibility of NMN reversing Alzheimer’s in humans, the science is behind NMN.
 We’re excited to see all the new possibilities that NMN supplementation has to offer when this new research comes to light.

-One of the most common reasons adults opt for NMN supplements is the touted anti-aging benefits.
-Happily, the research behind NMN supplements is there when it comes to these age-defying abilities.
+While a common reason adults take NMN supplements is for its touted anti-aging benefits, it is noteworthy that the research behind NMN supplements is there when it comes to these age-mitigating abilities.
 From maintaining DNA repair systems and gene expression, NMN supports healthier aging as our body undergoes hormonal and metabolic changes.

 Sirtuins – a type of protein involved in regulating cellular processes, including the aging (and death) of cells and their resistance to stress – are closely related to NAD+ synthesis.

-One author’s paper from the Trends in Cell Biology found that increasing NAD+ levels with NMN supplementation could have a positive effect on sirtuin, and thus, our overall lifespan, stating:
+One author’s paper from the Trends in Cell Biology found that increasing NAD+ levels with NMN supplementation could have a positive effect on sirtuin, and thus, our overall lifespan, stating:19

 The combination of sirtuin activation and NAD+ intermediate supplementation may be an effective anti-aging intervention, providing hope to aging societies worldwide.